-Students in the Florida Southern Honors Program build a strong academic community through collaborative efforts and the development of mentoring relationships.
+The Honors Program at Florida Southern College is a community of scholars that thrives on intellectual challenge.
+In the past ten years, more than 180 Florida Southern students have accepted that challenge and entered into the great conversation of scholarship.
+That conversation takes place not only among professors and students, but among the Honors students themselves, as they seek out people who challenge their minds, who force them to defend their opinions, and who inspire them to transcend their expectations.
 Participation in the program and taking honors classes is limited to academically superior students.
-Incoming first-year students who meet the standards set by the Honors Committee will be invited into the program to take HON 115 and HON 216 during the freshman year.
+Incoming first-year students who meet the standards set by the Honors Committee will be invited into the program.
 Other students may enroll in HON courses with faculty approval; and they may pursue College Honors, if they wish, if they have earned a cumulative GPA of 3.5 based on at least two semesters of study at Florida Southern College.